 Hong Kong is best known for its fascinating culinary culture.
 Whether you’re hunting for the tastiest local street food, Japanese restaurants or Indian restaurants, the city never ceases to surprise you.
-And now, another must-try restaurant to add to your tasting roster is Co Thanh, an authentic Vietnamese joint in Central that serves food full of flavour, fresh ingredients and colour.
+And now, another must-try restaurant to add to your tasting roster is Co Thanh – an authentic Vietnamese joint in Central that serves food full of flavour, fresh ingredients and colour.

 Sample Vietnamese food at Co Thanh

 Although Vietnamese restaurants in Hong Kong are a dime a dozen, finding a bona fide eatery that truly honours the heritage of Vietnam cuisine is like scoring a seat on the MTR at rush hour.
 But, the team at Co Thanh are on a mission to educate Hong Kong about what real Vietnamese food is, one bite at a time.
 And if the queues are anything to go by, it’s paying off.

 In fact, the lunch crowd is exactly where the origin story of Co Thanh begins.
 The restaurant is built on the success (and with the guidance) of one of Saigon’s most famous food icons, a humble street food vendor named Nguyen Thi Thanh, known to most as The Lunch Lady.
 And with the launch of Co Thanh, we now have an outpost in Hong Kong to sample the delectable creations from this awesome aunt.